juanzenn/zen-stack/README.md

 I use this temaplte/stack to build full-stack applications for personal projects and clients.
 It's not unique, but a great starting point for my projects.

-## Shoutouts to the following projects
+## Shout-out to the following projects

 - [Next.js](https://nextjs.org/)
 - [React](https://reactjs.org/)